 Take Control of Your Healthcare

 If you were diagnosed while living with your parents, they may have helped you transition much of your care to yourself throughout the years.
-Ideally, you should be able to manage all the responsibilities listed on IDF’s 18+ Healthcare Checklist.
+Ideally, you should be able to manage all the responsibilities listed on the 18+ Healthcare Checklist included in IDF's Transition Guide: Pediatric to Adult Care.
 If this is the first time you are taking control of your healthcare, take a look at this checklist.
 Then, talk to your parents and healthcare providers to gather as much information as possible.
 They know your illness, treatments and what is involved in your care, and they understand insurance, which you can learn more about here.
 Knowing these things is a good start in taking control of your healthcare.